maep-tools/maep-documentation/README.md

 MAEP is a collection of tools for electrical engineers for analysis and electrical planning model.
 MAEP web is a tool for manage the models of MAEP.

-Note: You can use only the python models for the analysis.
+Note: You can use only the python models for the analysis. <br>

 Maep is a tool written in python 3 and it's very easy to setup.
-You only need a few python libraries and gurobi installed in your computer.
+You only need a few python libraries and gurobi installed in your computer.<br>

 If you need a user interface for understand the model you can install the full solution.
 In this document you can see the screenshots of the UI.